TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

    Description
          This is for number values.
-When the 'bytes' property is added and set to 'true' then the number will be formatted in 'bytes' style with two decimals like '1.53 KiB' or '1.00 MiB'.
+When the 'bytes' property is added and set to 'true' then a number will be formatted in 'bytes' style with two decimals like '1.53 KiB' or '1.00 MiB'.
          Learn about common notations at
          `Wikipedia "Kibibyte" <https://en.wikipedia.org/wiki/Kibibyte>`__.